 Income from Operations.
-Excluding the decrease in income from operations resulting from the temporary idling of the West Elk mine, the partial insurance payment, the reclamation liability adjustment at Arch of Illinois and the excise tax recoveries, income from operations decreased \$3.9 million for the six months ended June 30, 2000 when compared to the same period in the prior year.
-The decrease is attributable to the continuing difficult market conditions in United States coal markets during the period along with increased fuel costs of over \$1.0 million per month compared to the same period in 1999, resulting from higher diesel fuel and oil prices.
-Income from operations also declined at our Mingo Logan longwall operation where, despite the contribution of \$22.1 million to our income from operations, results were below the \$28.0 million of income from operations for the six months ended June 30, 1999.
-The decrease was primarily caused by continuing depressed coal prices, continued deterioration of mining conditions and continued increased mine development expenses associated with the start-up of operations in the Alma seam in preparation for moving longwall equipment into the newly developed seam in early 2001.
-Partially offsetting the decrease in income from operations was improved performance at several of our other mines caused in part by our continued focus on reducing costs and improving productivity.
+Excluding the decrease in income from operations resulting from the temporary idling of the West Elk mine, the partial insurance payments, the reclamation liability adjustment at Arch of Illinois and the excise tax recoveries, income from operations decreased \$7.0 million for the nine months ended September 30, 2000 when compared to the same period in the prior year.
+The decrease was attributable to low sales relating to difficult market conditions in United States coal markets during the period along with increased fuel costs of over \$1.0 million per month compared to the same period in 1999, resulting from higher diesel fuel and oil prices.
+Income from operations also declined at our Mingo Logan longwall operation where, despite the contribution of \$30.0 million to our income from operations, results were below the \$40.9 million of income from operations for the nine months ended September 30, 1999.
+The decrease was primarily caused by depressed coal prices, generally less favorable mining conditions and increased mine development expenses associated with the start-up of operations in the Alma seam in preparation for moving longwall equipment into the newly developed seam in early 2001.
+Partially offsetting the decrease in income from operations was improved performance at several of our other mines caused in part by our continued focus on reducing costs and improving productivity and reduced costs in the current period resulting from the closure of the Dal-Tex operation in July 1999.
 The Dal-Tex complex incurred production shortfalls, deterioration of mining conditions and resulting lower operating income prior to its closing on July 23, 1999.
-As a result of the closing, we recorded a charge of \$6.5 million during the first quarter of 1999, consisting principally of severance costs, obligations for non-cancelable lease payments and a change in the reclamation liability.
+As a result of the closing, we recorded a charge of \$6.5 million through the third quarter of 1999, consisting principally of severance costs, obligations for non-cancelable lease payments and a change in the reclamation liability.
+Other factors that affected period to period comparisons were several sales of surplus land which resulted in a gain of \$8.4 million during the current period.
+During the nine months ended September 30, 1999, we sold a dragline at the Arch of Illinois operation, resulting in a gain of \$2.5 million, and also had settlements with two suppliers that added \$4.5 million to the prior period results.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses decreased \$1.7 million from those incurred in the six months ended June 30, 1999.
-The decrease is attributable to cost savings resulting from the restructuring of our administrative workforce that occurred during the fourth quarter of 1999, partially offset by higher legal and consulting expenses incurred during the second quarter of 2000.
+Selling, general and administrative expenses decreased \$3.6 million from the nine months ended September 30, 1999.
+The decrease was attributable to cost savings resulting from the restructuring of our administrative workforce that occurred during the fourth quarter of 1999, partially offset by higher legal and consulting expenses incurred during the second quarter of 2000.

-EBITDA.
-EBITDA was \$144.4 million for the six months ended June 30, 2000 compared to \$174.2 million for the six months ended June 30, 1999.
-The decrease in EBITDA was primarily attributable to the temporary idling of our West Elk mine.
+Adjusted EBITDA.
+Adjusted EBITDA was \$220.5 million for the nine months ended September 30, 2000 compared to \$255.1 million for the nine months ended September 30, 1999.
+The decrease in adjusted EBITDA was primarily attributable to the continued negative impact of the temporary idling of our West Elk mine, excluding insurance recoveries, and lower operating profit at the Mingo Logan operation.
+This was partially offset by improved performance at our Black Thunder mine and the impact of the partial insurance payments due to the idling of the West Elk mine.